larrylart/blukeyborg-android/README.md

-# 💙 BluKeyborg v1.0 — First Release
+## 💙 BluKeyborg v1.0.2 — Secure Provisioning & App Integration Release

-BluKeyborg is an Android companion app for the **Blue Keyboard Dongle**, allowing you to securely send text, passwords, and special keyboard commands to your computer/device through BLE-to-USB HID.
+BluKeyborg is an Android companion app for the **Blue Keyboard Dongle**, allowing you to securely send text, passwords, and special keyboard commands to your computer or device through BLE-to-USB HID.

-This **v1.0 first release** provides the complete user workflow:

-**Type text on the phone → secure BLE transmission → dongle → USB HID typing on the host PC/Mac/Linux.**
+This **v1.0.2 release** builds on the original v1.0 foundation and introduces **simplified provisioning, consistent mTLS security, and deep integration with password managers and other Android apps**.

+> ⚠️ **Firmware requirement:**
+> BluKeyborg v1.0.2 **requires Blue Keyboard firmware v2.0.0 or newer**.

 ---